 Here are some basic supplies you'll want to have on hand when giving kids a bath.
 Some of these will only apply if you're washing a baby, so keep the child's age in mind.

-We've created a handy bath time checklist that you can print and keep a copy in your babysitting bag.
-Refer to it before starting bath time to make sure you get all the necessary items and don't forget any important steps.
+We've created a handy bath time checklist that you can print and keep a copy in your babysitting binder.
+It includes:

 Also, see our other babysitting checklists.